dmachard/game-6000-dice-ai/README.md

 # 🎲 6000 Dice Game

+A fun experiment to see how "super intelligent" AIs perform at a simple dice game.

+## 🎯 The Concept

-A simple CLI dice game where a human competes against AI to reach 6000 points.
+A dice game where humans face off against expensive AIs in an epic battle to reach 6000 points.
+Watch GPT-4 and Claude 4 over-analyze every dice roll...

-## ✨ Features

-- Roll 6 dice and collect points based on combinations
-- Human vs tho AIs
-- Play against two powerful AIs: OpenAI GPT-4 and Claude 4 by Anthropic

 ## 🧠 Rules Summary